a3-audio/a3-doc/source/development/imaging.md

 ```

 ## Flash image to SD-Card on linux
-- Make shure that you identified the right device.
-This command overwrites target partitions:
+- Make shure to identify the right device.
+This command overwrite targeting data:
 ```
 sudo dd BS=4M if=path/to/extracted/...img of=/dev/mmcblk0
 ```